viral98/Plane-Chain/README.md

-This application was created at ETHIndia, Asia's largest Ethereum hackathon, by Team Pythrons (Milind Shah, Pratik Mulchandani, and Viral Tagdiwala).
+This application was created at ETHIndia, Asia's largest Ethereum hackathon by team Pythronz

 More efficient aircraft maintenance is how airlines can reduce expenses and improve safety.
 Blockchain technology can deliver through tracking of every part, recording of accurate data on a unified ledger, and lowering costs through efficiency and lighter administration.